 This relates to bereaved partner ILR in the UK for spouse and a civil partner under the family route as per Appendix FM of Immigration Rules.
 Accordingly explains the eligibility and suitability requirements for the grant of indefinite leave to remain as a bereaved partner.
-And also the refusal reasons.
-Apparently, these rules are not applicable to a spouse or civil partner, whose partner:
+And also the UK bereavement visa refusal reasons.

 In order to get an ILR as a bereaved spouse or civil partner, an applicant needs to meet all the suitability requirements as per paragraphs S-ILR.1.2. to 3.1 of Appendix FM.
 However, if an applicant meets all the suitability requirements except for S-ILR 1.5 and 1.6 relating to criminality then the applicant may get a limited leave to remain in the UK instead of an ILR.
 Furthermore, the paragraph S-ILR.1.5. relates to imprisonment for less than 12 months.
 And paragraph S-ILR 1.6 relates to a non-custodial sentence or other out of court disposal that is recorded on their criminal record within the 24 months prior to the application date.

-However, the application may refuse if there are doubts during the initial period of leave to remain or even since such allegations made about the genuine and subsisting nature of the relationship.
-However, the burden of proof on the Secretary of State is quite high as the applicant is not in a position to prove the subsistence of the relationship.
+The Home Office may refuse bereaved partner ILR application if there are doubts.
+Perhaps, about the genuine and subsisting nature of the relationship.
+However, the burden of proof is on the Home Office as the bereaved partner is not in a position to prove the subsistence of the relationship.

-The immigration rules relating to ILR for bereaved partners are to benefit only those applicants whose partner has died at any point during the qualifying period of limited leave as a partner and who make their application whilst they still have entry clearance or leave to remain as a partner in the UK.
-Moreover, the rules are also applicable in such cases where the applicant’s partner dies after an application for an ILR has been submitted but before a decision has been reached.
+The immigration rules relating to ILR for bereaved partners are to benefit only those applicants whose partner has died at any point during the qualifying period of limited leave as a partner.
+And the bereaved spouse still has an entry clearance or leave to remain as a partner in the UK.
+Moreover, the rules are also applicable in such cases where the applicant’s partner has died after the submission of the ILR application.
+And the applicant is awaiting the decision.

-An applicant for ILR as a bereaved partner does not need to comply with the requirement relating to “overstay” in the UK.
-However, the circumstances of any period of overstaying relate to a period of bereavement and where compassionate considerations, therefore, apply.
+Quite clearly, an applicant for ILR as a bereaved partner does not need to comply with the requirements relating to “overstay” in the UK.
+However, the circumstances of any period of overstaying relate to a period of bereavement.
+And where compassionate considerations apply due to bereavement.

 If the applicant meets all of the requirements for indefinite leave to remain as a bereaved partner under paragraph BPILR.1.1. then the applicant is likely to get an ILR under paragraph D-BPILR.1.1 of Appendix FM.